Capify

 The due date for lodging and paying is displayed on your business activity statement (BAS).

 If the due date is on a weekend or public holiday, you have until the next business day to lodge and pay.
-For more information visit Due dates for lodging and paying your BAS
+For more information, visit Due dates for lodging and paying your BAS

 Future preparations